 Eaton Hand is a site set up by one of the USA’s leading Dupuytren’s doctors after his retirement from active practise.

-It’s in your hands is a site by a pharmaceutical company with a lot of information and patient stories.
+This is Dupuytren’s is a site by a pharmaceutical company with a lot of information and patient stories.

 Book published by SpringerLink: Dupuytren’s Disease and Related Hyperproliferative Disorders (Principles, Research, and Clinical Perspectives), Authors: Charles Eaton, M. Heinrich Seegenschmiedt, Ardeshir Bayat, Giulio Gabbiani, Paul Werker and Wolfgang Wach.
 ISBN-10:3642226965; ISBN-13:978-3642226960; also available as an ebook.